9 Surprising Borax Uses in the Garden

 To make a more diluted solution, you can also mix a tablespoon of boron with three gallons of water.

-If you are unsure of boron use in your garden, I would recommend that you start off with a little area in your garden.
+If you are unsure of the use of boron in your garden, I would recommend that you start with a little area in your garden.

 As a Foliar Spray

-Plants have the ability to absorb essential nutrients through leaves as well.
+Plants can absorb essential nutrients through their leaves as well.
 You can use a much-diluted borax solution as a foliar spray.

-To do this, take five gallons of water and add two ounces of borax in it.
+To do this, take five gallons of water and add two ounces of borax.

 Remember that you do not need to drench your plant leaves with this solution.
 Just spray sparingly and evenly.
 Bear in mind that a single boron application can last as long as three years.